Exploring the Future of Cloud Computing

 Example:

-2. Hybrid and Multi-Cloud Strategies: Increasing Flexibility and Reducing Vendor Lock-in
+2. Hybrid and Multi-Cloud Strategies: Flexibility and Vendor Independence

 What It Is: